-With respect to any such original service performed within the jurisdiction of a Federation Local where no such Fund is established, the Company shall pay to each such musician said sum of \$21.00 effective December 1, 2005.
-In the case or arrangers, orchestrators and copyists, an original service will be considered as a calendar day.
+With respect to any such original service performed within the jurisdiction of a Federation Local where no such Fund is established, the Company shall pay to each such musician said sum of \$28.00 effective December 1, 2022.
+In the case of arrangers, orchestrators and copyists, an original service will be considered as a calendar day.

-No such health and Welfare Fund contribution whether paid to any Fund or paid directly to a musician shall be the basis for computing the applicable AFM-EP contribution or any other payments under this agreement such as doubling, overtime, premium time pay, etc.
+No such Health and Welfare Fund contribution whether paid to any Fund or paid directly to a musician shall be the basis for computing the applicable pension contribution or any other payments under this agreement such as doubling, overtime, premium time pay, etc.